-Apoptosis and cell death; Cytoskeleton and cell motility; Gene Expression; Molecular and Cellular Biology; Molecular genetics; Neurobiology; Neurodegenerative disorders; Neurology; Pathophysiology; Protein Folding; Signal Transduction; Toxicology and Xenobiotics; Transcription and Translation
+Apoptosis and cell death; Cytoskeleton and cell motility; Gene Expression; Molecular and Cellular Biology; Molecular genetics; Neurobiology; Neurodegenerative disorders; Neurology; Pathophysiology; Protein Folding; Signal Transduction; Toxicology; Transcription and Translation

 My research is aimed at finding the cause and a cure for Parkinson’s disease.